velopack/velopack/docfx/docs/packaging/signing.md

 ## Signing on Windows

+Here is the general rule of thumb for Windows Defender/Smart Screen warnings:
+- You don't sign your code.
+You release MyApp-v1.exe.
+People get smart screen warnings for a while until the reputation on that file increases.
+You release MyApp-v2.exe.
+People get warnings again until MyApp-v2.exe builds up enough reputation.
+- You sign your code with an OV certificate.
+You release MyApp-v1.exe.
+People get smart screen warnings for a while until the reputation on that certificate increases.
+You release MyApp-v2.exe.
+People don't get warnings because the certificate already has a good reputation.
+Eventually your certificate expires and it comes time to release MyApp-v47.exe.
+You renew your certificate, and people get warnings again until the new certificate builds up reputation.
+- You sign your code with an EV certificate.
+People never get warnings.

 ### Acquiring a code signing certificate
 First, you need to acquire a code-signing certificate from a reputable brand.
 Microsoft lists the following trusted issuers [in their documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/dashboard/code-signing-cert-manage):